MicrosoftEdge/WebView2Feedback/specs/FileTypePolicy.md

 ## Win32 C++
 This example will register the event with two custom rules.
-- Suppressing file type policy, security dialog, and allows saving ".eml" files directly; when the uri is trusted.
+- Suppressing file type policy, security dialog, and allows saving ".eml" files directly; when the URI is trusted.
 - Showing customized warning UI when saving ".iso" files.
 It allows to block the saving directly.
 ```c++